liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/01-creating-form-field-types.markdown

 can be loaded when needed.

 `ddm.form.field.type.label`
 : The field type's label.
-Its localized value appears in the *Choose a Field Type* dialog.
+Its localized value appears in the sidebar.

 `ddm.form.field.type.name`
 : The field type's name must be unique.
 Each Component in a field type module